-H. Pursuant to Section §7-148aa of the Connecticut General Statutes, any unpaid fine imposed by the Town, pursuant to the provisions of this ordinance regulating blight and adopted pursuant to subparagraph (H) (xv) of subdivision (7) of subsection (c) of section Section §7-148 of the Connecticut General Statutes, shall constitute a lien upon the real estate against which the fine was imposed from the date of such fine.
+H. Pursuant to Section §7-148aa of the Connecticut General Statutes, any unpaid fine imposed by the Town, pursuant to the provisions of this ordinance regulating blight and adopted pursuant to subparagraph (H) (xv) of subdivision (7) of subsection (c) of Section §7-148 of the Connecticut General Statutes, shall constitute a lien upon the real estate against which the fine was imposed from the date of such fine.
 Each such lien may be continued, recorded and released in the manner provided by the general statutes for continuing, recording and releasing property tax liens.
 Each such lien shall take precedence over all other liens filed after July 1, 1997, and encumbrances except taxes and may be enforced in the same manner as property tax liens.

-This ordinance shall become effective thirty (30) days from the date of its adoption.
+This Ordinance shall be effective thirty (30) days after its adoption.

-Dated at Montville Connecticut this 10th day of June 2009.
+Dated at Montville Connecticut this 15th day of October 2009.

-Lisa Terry, Town Clerk
+Lisa Terry, Montville Town Clerk